philm28/alwayz/SUPABASE_STORAGE_TROUBLESHOOTING.md

 )
 ON CONFLICT (id) DO NOTHING;

+-- Enable RLS on storage.objects if not already enabled ALTER TABLE storage.objects ENABLE ROW LEVEL SECURITY;

--- Remove any existing policies that might be causing issues DROP POLICY IF EXISTS "Users can upload persona content" ON storage.objects;
+-- Remove any existing conflicting policies
+DROP POLICY IF EXISTS "Users can upload persona content" ON storage.objects;
 DROP POLICY IF EXISTS "Users can read own persona content" ON storage.objects;
 DROP POLICY IF EXISTS "Users can delete own persona content" ON storage.objects;
 DROP POLICY IF EXISTS "Users can upload files" ON storage.objects;
 DROP POLICY IF EXISTS "Users can read files" ON storage.objects;
 DROP POLICY IF EXISTS "Users can delete files" ON storage.objects;

--- Add simple RLS policies with no path restrictions CREATE POLICY "Users can upload files"
+DROP POLICY IF EXISTS "Allow authenticated uploads" ON storage.objects;
+DROP POLICY IF EXISTS "Allow authenticated reads" ON storage.objects;
+DROP POLICY IF EXISTS "Allow authenticated deletes" ON storage.objects;

+-- Create simple, permissive policies for authenticated users CREATE POLICY "Allow authenticated uploads"
 ON storage.objects
 FOR INSERT
 TO authenticated
 WITH CHECK (bucket_id = 'persona-content');

-CREATE POLICY "Users can read files"
+CREATE POLICY "Allow authenticated reads"
 ON storage.objects
 FOR SELECT
 TO authenticated
 USING (bucket_id = 'persona-content');

-CREATE POLICY "Users can delete files"
+CREATE POLICY "Allow authenticated deletes"
 ON storage.objects
 FOR DELETE
 TO authenticated